Hurricanes Are Moving More Slowly, Which Means More Damage

 That means storms are spending more time hanging out, battering buildings with wind and dropping more rain.

-"The slowdown over land is what's really going to effect people," says James Kossin, the author of the study and a tropical cyclone specialist at the National Oceanic and Atmospheric Administration.
+"The slowdown over land is what's really going to affect people," says James Kossin, the author of the study and a tropical cyclone specialist at the National Oceanic and Atmospheric Administration.
 He points to Hurricane Harvey's effect on Houston as an example of what slower storms can mean for cities.

 "Hurricane Harvey last year was a real outlier in terms of the amount of rain it dropped," he explains.
 "And the amount of rain it dropped was due, almost entirely, to the fact that it moved so slowly."